scikit-video/scikit-video/README.md

 ##Dependencies:

-Listed below are the minimum versions tested:
+Here are the requirements needed to use scikit-video.

 - Either ffmpeg (version >= 2.1) or libav (version >= 11.4)
 - python (2.6, 2.7, 3.3, and 3.5)